 Step #3: Complete the transfer

-If you have lots of WhatsApp messages to migrate from your iPhone to your Samsung phone, it may take a couple of hours for the transfer to complete.
-Usually, though, it requires less than 30 minutes to send your text messages, along with any attachments (i.e., photos, video messages, and videos), from your old phone to the new device.
+If you have lots of data to migrate from your iPhone to your Samsung phone, it may take a couple of hours for the transfer to complete.
+Usually, though, it requires less than 30 minutes to send your basic data from your old phone to the new device.